cosmicmarley17/vigenere-cipher-tool/README.md

 ```
 Alternatively the cipherEncrypt and cipherDecrypt files could be used with a new driver class other than vigenereCipherTool.

-## Contributing

-This is a personal project, so I won't be accepting pull requests.
-However, feel free to fork the repo for your own use!

 ## License
 GNU General Public License v3.0.
 See LICENSE for details.